vkovic/laravel-settings/README.md

 [![Stable](https://poser.pugx.org/vkovic/laravel-settings/v/stable)](https://packagist.org/packages/vkovic/laravel-settings)
 [![License](https://poser.pugx.org/vkovic/laravel-settings/license)](https://packagist.org/packages/vkovic/laravel-settings)

-### Neat way to handle app specific settings
+### Persistent application settings storage

-If you want to save application specific settings and you dont want to create another table/model/logic, this package is for you.
+If you want to save application specific settings and you don't want to create another table/model/logic, this package is just for you.
+It utilizes underlying [vkovic/laravel-meta](https://github.com/vkovic/laravel-meta) package and it's logic to store settings data in the `meta` table.

 > The package is one of three metadata packages based on the same approach:
 > - vkovic/laravel-settings (this package - app specific settings meta storage)